rudymatela/conjure/README.md

 	-- looking through 9 candidates of size 3
 	square x  =  x * x

-in less than a second.
+Conjure is able to synthesize the above implementation in less than a second.

-See the `eg/arith.hs` example and the Haddock documentation for the [`conjure`] and [`conjureWith`] functions.
+For more information, see the `eg/arith.hs` example and the Haddock documentation for the [`conjure`] and [`conjureWith`] functions.

 Synthesizing recursive functions
 --------------------------------

-Given
+Conjure supports synthetization of recursive functions.

+Take for example the following partial implementation of a function that computes the factorial of a number:

 	factorial :: Int -> Int
 	factorial 1  =  1